cssninjaStudio/vuero/README.md

 You will notice that two servers are started: one for the frontend (vite) and one for the backend (json-server).

 Vite is the build tool that we use to compile the frontend code.
 It replace webpack and vue-cli, used in vue 2 ecosystem.
+You can only start vite with `dev:vite`
 Read more about it [on vitejs.dev](https://vitejs.dev/)

 Json-server is a fake REST-API server that we use to simulate the backend.
 The configuration and the database are in the `/json-server` directory.
 You can find how we use it in the `/src/pages/messaging-v1.vue` file and the `/src/composable/useChatApi.ts`
+You can only start vite with `dev:json-server`
 Read more about it [on github.com/typicode/json-server](https://github.com/typicode/json-server)

 > - Access the Vuero frontend in your browser at [http://localhost:3000/](http://localhost:3000/)